thorwhalen/TimeCanvas/README.md

 # TimeCanvas

-Explorations in temporal data acquisition, analysis, and visualization
+Explorations in temporal data acquisition, analysis, and visualization.

+See [this "Sociology-AI-Viz" chatbot](https://chatgpt.com/g/g-67d18e37dc1881918a4cd53af47c9ebd-sociology-ai-viz) that has some of the materials here and more as it's knowledge base.

 # Current main places: